Master of Science (Traditional Oriental Medicine)

 Master of Science (Traditional Oriental Medicine) (MSTOM)

-Explore what being a practitioner of Chinese medicine means to you: you can do something that has a positive impact personally and professionally.
+Have you been searching for Oriental medicine schools?
+Explore what being a practitioner of traditional Chinese medicine means to you: You can do something that has a positive impact personally and professionally with a master's degree in traditional Oriental medicine.
 With us, you can learn from experts and hone your craft in something ancient and also on the cutting edge of modern-day healthcare.
 You’ve always been a healer at heart--let us show you the path to becoming one in practice.

 Some of these courses include: